SoftInstigate/restheart-website/_includes/restheart-webchat.md

+This example application uses RESTHeart's [Change Streams](https://restheart.org/docs/change-streams/) to provide an instant, zero lines of code API for a realtime chat application.
+In short, RESTHeart leverages MongoDB's Change Streams to instantly notify database modifications through WebSockets.

+<iframe src="https://chat.restheart.org" width="100%" height="600px" title="restheat-ng-demo"></iframe>

 {: .bs-callout.bs-callout-info}
-Source code is available at `restheart-webchat`  official Github [repository](https://github.com/SoftInstigate/restheart-webchat)!
+The source code is available at `restheart-webchat`  official Github [repository](https://github.com/SoftInstigate/restheart-webchat)!

-This example application uses RESTHeart [Websockets and ChangeStreams](https://restheart.org/docs/change-streams/) under the hood which provide an instant, zero lines of code API for a realtime chat application.

-### Define your stream
+### Define your own stream

 The only setup required is to create a stream definition on `messages`.

-The stream `all` that will notify our app for every document `insert` operation on the collection has been defined as follows:
+The stream `all` that will notify our app for every document `insert` operation on the collection has been defined as follows (this is just an example, you should run it against your own installation of RESTHeart):

 {% highlight bash %}
 $ curl -i -H "Content-Type:application/json" -X PATCH https://demo.restheart.org/messages/ -d '{
     "streams": [
         {